lasanthagithub/angular-universe/README.md

     .......
   ], ......
 ```

+Then inside your app.component.html add the following line:

+<app-universe></app-universe>

   The magic will show and you will have a pre-configured app with common functionality that is built for you.

   Example of common functionality that we are working on: